harshaldhake123/My-Website/README.md

 # My-Website
-A personal website created as part of learning web development The page is designed only in HTML and CSS.
+A personal website created as part of learning web development.

+The page is designed only in HTML and CSS.